Error reporting

 output.
 It also uses the standard SPL compiler output formatting for

 warnings and errors.
-The error
+The error function is similar

-one, since errors are not maskable
+but not the Verbose one, since errors are not maskable

 based on the verbosity setting.
-If the error
+If the error function

 is called at least once during the execution of a code generator,

 then the exit code for that execution indicates that there were failures.
-The exit
+The exit function

-but it exits the code generator
+is similar to error but it exits the code generator

 right away after it prints an error message, and the exit code will

 indicate that there were failures.
-It also has an ln
+It also has an ln variant.

-The built-in Perl function exit
+The built-in Perl function exit must not be used

-for exiting a code generator, but instead SPL::CodeGen::exit
+for exiting a code generator, but instead SPL::CodeGen::exit is

 used.

-take similar arguments as the print
+take similar arguments as the print function, but

-they also support an optional last argument of type SourceLocation
+they also support an optional last argument of type SourceLocation.

 This argument represents the SPL source location of the error or warning.
-SourceLocation
+SourceLocation objects

-are available through the getSourceLocation
+are available through the getSourceLocation methods

 that are provided by various objects accessible from the $model variable